-The GDA’s comprehensive, 3rd party certification process differentiates restaurants that have demonstrated a commitment to the environment, through practices and policies that shape the way they do business.
-GDA Membership is verification that a restaurant is truly green.
+The GDA’s comprehensive, 3rd party certification process recognizes and celebrates restaurants that have demonstrated a commitment to the environment through practices and policies that shape the way they do business.

 What exactly do we mean by “green?”

 We call a restaurant “green” based on solid practices and policies.

 Here are the overall considerations we take into account:

 What’s coming into the restaurant?
 Are they: